 As expected, however, Kraków is an expensive place to live in Poland as a foreigner.

-This city is one of the most cosmopolitan spots and best cities in Poland for international students.
+This city is one of Poland’s most cosmopolitan spots and the best city for international students.
 It is home to plenty of students that maintain Kraków’s fun, youthful spirit.
-Residents and visitors alike can take part in a long list of annual festivals – food, music, films, arts, and more.
+Residents and visitors can participate in a long list of annual festivals – food, music, films, arts, and more.

 Kraków is a major academic, economic, artistic, and cultural hub.
 It offers great opportunities for British expats, making it one of the top choices for your relocation.

 Łódź was founded due to the success of its textile industry, which unfortunately had a huge decline after the war.
 Now, it is the third-largest city in Poland and is developing at an astounding speed.
 Some major companies, such as Philips, Amazon, and Procter & Gamble, have established offices in Łódź.
-And, when it comes to education, this city has some of the most reputable universities.
+And regarding education, this city has some of the most reputable universities.

 Warsaw is undoubtedly a fantastic place for British expats to find work.
 Many international companies operate in Poland’s capital, with most of them seeking mainly English-speaking personnel.
 Google, Philip Morris International, Amazon, J.P.
 Morgan, and The City Bank are among the top employers in the city.